 I have been employed in Sociology at ANU on a continuing basis since February 2009 after being awarded my PhD at Macquarie University.
 Principally, my interest lies in the kinds of vital forces that enervate social life, producing new forms of life, innovative modes of action and transformations in our habits of thinking, doing, seeing and saying.
 This interest has lead me to analyse the impact of vitalist, reductionist and holist modes of thinking on our conception of ‘life itself’; the ways that life has been transformed by genetic science and technological developments; the role of art, and specifically sculpture, in producing innovative modes of thinking and being; the politics of affect broadly, and the affective politics of humour more specifically.
 I teach in the areas of Contemporary Social Theory and the Sociology of Resistance.
 While my teaching draws on a wide range of classical and contemporary social theorists, my research is largely informed by post-structuralist theory, and more particularly by the thought of Deleuze, Bergson, Guattari, Massumi, Spinoza, Leibniz, Nietzsche, Ravaisson and the Italian Autonomists.

-I am currently involved in PhD supervision in the areas of human/animal relations, neuropsychology and politics, videogaming and affect, the Internet of Things, affective labour and biopolitics, landscape and materiality, Nietzsche and sociology, African Australian youth, public health and microcredit and ethical consumption.
+I am currently involved in PhD supervision in the areas of human/animal relations, mobile technologies and affect, the Anthropocene and the Internet of Things.

-Past student projects include explorations into the problem of the animal, the online space of reddit, habit and gaming, BDSM porn, the Hillsong church, the performativity of IV drug use and nationalism and urban space.
+Past student projects include studies of African-Australian youth, neuroscience, the problem of the animal, the online space of reddit, habit and gaming, BDSM porn, the Hillsong church, videogaming, the performativity of IV drug use and nationalism and urban space.